VALLEY COMMUNITY SERVICES BOARD IS

 Fentanyl Overview

-Often mixed with other illicit drugs, from altered vape cartridges to meth, Fentanyl is especially dangerous to those unaware of its presence.
+Often mixed with other illicit drugs, Fentanyl is especially dangerous to those unaware of its presence.

 You can reduce the risks for your community and loved ones by staying informed